imacat/chklinks/README.md

 Refer to the documentation of ExtUtils::MakeMaker for more installation options (by running `perldoc ExtUtils::MakeMaker`).

+For MS-Windows, since `make` is not universally available, Module::Build is preferred to ExtUtils::MakeMaker.
+See the instructions below.

 ### Install with [Module::Build]

-You can install with Module::Build instead, if you prefer.
-Follow these steps:

     % perl Build.PL
     % ./Build